covid-at-home/covid-at-home/index.md

 As we write this in Berlin, Germany in mid March 2020, much about the virus is still unclear, but numbers of infected and dead have been rising steadily, most recently in Italy.
 While it is not - ever - time to panic, it is time to think and prepare.

 This guide assumes that in the coming months and years, more people than usual will either become ill or have ill people in their lives.
 Let's all hope for the best, but we're going to assume that hospitals are going to be very busy if not overloaded.
-We have to confront that it is possible or even likely that some of the people that would normally be cared for in a medical setting, or under some form of medical supervision will need to be cared for at home.
+We have to confront the likelihood that some of the people who would normally be cared for in a medical setting will need to be cared for at home.

 WARNING: This document at present is a work in progress and should at this time only be used as inspiratioon for further thinking.
 Things are going to be incomplete or even wrong as we work with experts to make it better.